spektom/spark-flamegraph/README.md

 ## Prerequisites

-The script shoild work out of the box on AWS EMR, otherwise the following utilities must present on your system:
+The script is adapted for work in [Amazon EMR](https://aws.amazon.com/emr/).
+Otherwise the following utilities must present on your system:

  * perl
  * python2.7